-Heating oil prices are subject to change, depending on a number of factors.
-But you can still save money – if you know how.
+Heating oil prices change regularly.
+But you can still save money if you know how.

 Heating oil prices have gone up and down over the last five years or so.
-Having generally followed an upward trend between January 2016 and April 2018, they then hovered around the 50p per litre mark (on average) until January 2020.
+They generally rose between January 2016 and April 2018, then hovered around 50p per litre until January 2020.

-This is the result of falling oil prices across the world during the coronavirus pandemic, so it is tricky to predict what will happen to prices in future.
+This is the result of falling oil prices across the world during the coronavirus pandemic, followed by an increased demand for oil and gas after global lockdowns relaxed.
+So it's tricky to predict what will happen to prices in future.

 In previous years, we've seen prices fall in summer, though this isn't something to rely on.

-No matter what happens to the price of heating oil, there are still various things you can do to keep the costs down.
-Read on to discover the best time to buy heating oil, and what you can do to make sure you get the best price.
+No matter what happens to the price of heating oil, there are still things you can do to keep the costs down.

 Heating oil prices vary across the UK and between companies.
-So compare as many quotes as possible from different companies, and do so regularly so you can monitor when and where you can get the best prices.
+Compare as many quotes as possible from different companies, and do so regularly so you can monitor when and where you can get the best prices.

 You can get free estimates from online companies, such as Boiler Juice and Heating Oil.
-But these types of firm provide only guide prices; for precise figures it's best to check with as many local and online companies as possible once you've decided to buy.
+But firms such as these provide only guide prices; for precise figures, it's best to check with as many local and online companies as possible once you've decided to buy.

 It's a good idea to do a quick online search for reviews or complaints about a company before you buy.

-The tips below can help you make sure you don't pay more than you need to for heating oil.
+Use our tips below to avoid paying more than you need to for heating oil.

-If you can plan ahead, waiting longer will cost you less.
+If you can plan and buy ahead, waiting longer will usually cost you less.

-However, it's wise to keep an eye on the market in general, as it's not always cheaper in summer, and can fluctuate.
+However, it's wise to keep an eye on heating oil prices in general, as prices fluctuate.
 For example, in 2018 it was cheaper in winter than in spring and summer:

-Buying outside of the winter season means you will avoid potential delivery problems in bad weather.
+Not buying in the depths of winter means you'll avoid potential delivery problems in bad weather.
 On average, people buy around two or three times a year – depending on the size of their tank and energy use – and order between 1,000 and 2,000 litres.

 No matter when you order, it's important to keep an eye on your oil-tank gauge.
 Don't let it get too low before you order – less than a quarter full, for example – especially in winter.